traoyaya09/traoyaya09/README.md

 ## 🚀 About Me
 I'm an **AI engineer** and **full-stack developer** passionate about building **intelligent, user-centric e-commerce systems**.
-My focus is on **integrating advanced ML models into real-world platforms**, blending **data science, machine learning, and scalable web development**.
+I specialize in **integrating advanced ML models into real-world platforms**, blending **data science, machine learning, and scalable web development**.

 ---